Accessibility statement for Get funding to improve animal health and welfare

 Non-compliance with the accessibility regulations

-Manage your claims page, unable to zoom to 400%.
+Manage your claims page table, unable to zoom to 400%.
 This fails WCAG 2.2 success criterion (1.4.10 Reflow).

 Manage your claims page, controls for sorting some tables are not meaningfully labelled which would be problematic for a screen reader.
 This fails WCAG 2.2 success criterion (2.4.6 Headings and Labels).